cysouw/diathesis/text/c07_participle.md

 ## Introduction

-The term ~~participle~~ is used here as a name for a verb form known in German grammar as *Partizip II*, for example a verb form like *geschrieben* 'written' in [@next].
+The term ~~participle~~ is used here as a name for a verbform known in German grammar as *Partizip II*, for example *geschrieben* 'written' in [@next].
 There is another *Partizip*, known in German grammar as *Partizip I*, but this word form plays a much more restricted role in the expression of diatheses and will be discussed separately in Chapter [-@sec:adj].
 Constructions consisting of a participle combined with an auxiliary-like 'light' verb (i.e. a verb with limited lexical meaning) are manifold in German.
 They include constructions without diathesis, like the German *haben + Partizip* ~~Perfekt~~ [@next a], and constructions with diathesis, like the *werden + Partizip* ~~Vorgangspassiv~~ [@next b].

 ::: ex
 a.
 Ich habe einen Brief geschrieben.